tweedegolf/sequential-storage/README.md

 Make sure not to mix the datastructures in flash!
 You can't fetch a key-value item from a flash region where you pushed to the queue.

+To search for data, the crate first searches for the flash page that is likeliest to contain it and then performs a linear scan over the data, skipping data blocks where it can.

+All data is crc protected, so if there is corruption of the data, you should not read back corrupted data unless there's a perfect storm of unfortunate bitflips.
+But this chance is very low.
+Corrupted data is ignored.
+This means you will lose the corrupted data, but not any other data.

+If you're looking for an alternative with different tradeoffs, take a look at [ekv](https://github.com/embassy-rs/ekv).

 ## Inner workings

 To save on erase cycles, this crate only really appends data to the pages.
 Exactly how this is done depends